Mankota: Economy and businesses

 Mankota has a stockyard for the sale of cattle from many farms in the area.
-Other businesses include the Grasslands Inn, a motel/restaurant, a general store, an Innovation Credit Union, a small clinic/old folks home, a bowling alley, a town hall, a library, a fire station, a smaller community centre, an auto repair shop, a Petro-Canada gas station, and a Canada Post office.
+Other businesses include an inn, motel/restaurant, general store, Credit Union, clinic/old folks home, bowling alley, town hall, library, fire station, community centre, auto repair shop, gas station, and a Canada Post office.

 In 2016, Weil Group Resources of Dallas constructed a $10 million helium processing facility near Mankota to supply refined, industrial-grade helium gas to world markets, reviving a mineral resource which was previously established in Saskatchewan.

 Education

 Mankota has one school that covers Kindergarten through Grade 12 in the Prairie South School Division.
-Enrollment for the 2008-2009 year was at 78, declining to 61 in 2011, and declining further every year on average.
+Enrollment for the 2008–2009 year was at 78, declining to 61 in 2011, and declining further every year on average.

 There are 40 students enrolled for the 2022-23 school year, seven of which are in Grade 12.